FamousDirector/DALLEePaperFrame/README.md

 ## Getting Started
 ### Setup the Server

-1. Install git lfs.
-See here https://github.com/git-lfs/git-lfs/blob/main/INSTALLING.md for instructions.
-2. Setup the server with the script `setup_server.sh`:
+Setup the server with the script `setup_server.sh`:
 ```bash
 cd server/
 bash setup_server.sh <your_wandb_api_token> # the API token you get from https://wandb.com/authorize